-I gave a quick look into the pumping xenia coral before in my 5 beginner soft corals guide, because it was one of my first corals and it was also the coral that seemed the most appealing to me when starting out.
+I gave a quick look into this coral before in my 5 beginner soft corals guide, because it was one of my first corals and it was also the coral that seemed the most appealing to me when starting out.
 Yes, that usually changes over time…

 The pumping xenia coral, also known as pom pom xenia or pulsing xenia seems to be loved as much as it is hated.
 However, nobody can deny it is a very interesting appearance in any reef tank.
 So let’s dig a little deeper in our knowledge of this coral.

 Why does pumping xenia do what it does?

 Pumping xenia is a soft coral, it mostly feeds on nutrients in the water and photosynthesis via their zooxanthellae.
 They get their name from the pulsing/pumping movement they make.
 There has been quite a lot of research about why exactly they do this, as it takes the coral a lot of energy and it needs to be justified why they would do this constantly.

 Studies showed the photosynthesis rate of pulsating colonies compared to non-pulsating polyps was a lot higher.
 By sweeping away oxygen rich water with its pulsating move, an augmentation in the binding of carbon dioxide to the photosynthetic enzyme RuBisCo occurs, which also leads to a decrease in photorespiration.
 To get back to human language… 🙂 by pulsating, it makes the photosynthesis process more productive so it basically provides itself with more energy and food.
 This is also why you will see it pulsing more in less flow.

 The pumping xenia coral is quite hardy once it is settled in, but it can act strange in some cases.
 In some tanks it just cannot survive (still figuring out why exactly), while in other tanks it will thrive.
 For me it took 3 tries before I got a frag that would hold up.